-There are two options for logging to eNICQ 6, the standard logins, which requires an email address and password to be entered each time a user logs in, and Active Directory logins, which will automatically log the user into the program using their Windows credentials.
+There are two options for logging into eNICQ 6, the standard logins, which requires an email address and password to be entered each time a user logs in, or Active Directory logins, which will automatically log the user into the program using their Windows credentials.

-The standard or VON logins are the same login for the Member Portal on the VON website.
+The standard or VON logins are the same as the user's login for the Member Portal on the VON website.
 A VON Services Administrator for each center will need to go to the Manage Users page in the Member Portal to give people either administrator or user permissions to eNICQ.
+The eNICQ 6 users will log in using the same credentials as they would to log into our website.
+If you are installing the database locally this is the recommended type of login.

 Active Directory logins will require your System Administrator to create an AD group for users, and one for administrators prior to the installation of eNICQ 6.
 You can use whatever naming conventions for these groups that work best for your center.
 When Active Directory is selected during the installation, a screen will ask for the names of the AD groups.
 They will then get added to the eNICQ 6 database with the appropriate client permissions.
-Your Database Administrator will still need to give the SQL permissions to the AD groups after the database installation.
+You will still need to add the SQL permissions after the database installation.